openvinotoolkit/open_model_zoo/demos/text_to_speech_demo/python/README.md

                         GPU, FPGA, HDDL, MYRIAD or HETERO is acceptable.
 The sample will look for a suitable plugin for device specified.
-Default value is CPU
+Default value is CPU -m_upsample MODEL_UPSAMPLE, --model_upsample MODEL_UPSAMPLE
+                        Path to WaveRNN`s part for mel-spectrogram upsampling by time axis (*.xml format).
+  -m_rnn MODEL_RNN, --model_rnn MODEL_RNN
+                        Path to WaveRNN`s part for waveform autoregression (*.xml format).
+  --upsampler_width UPSAMPLER_WIDTH
+                        Width for reshaping of the model_upsample in WaveRNN vocoder.
+If -1 then no reshape.
+Do not use with FP16 model.
+  -m_melgan MODEL_MELGAN, --model_melgan MODEL_MELGAN
+                        Path to model of the MelGAN (*.xml format).
 ```

 Running the application with the empty list of options yields the usage message and an error message.